-With respect to the 12,794 net acres expiring in 2021 across our properties, HighPeak Energy intends to retain substantially all 12,794 net acres through initiating completion operations of existing wells and the drilling of new wells, with the remaining being retained either through lease renewals or extensions.
+With respect to the 30,257 net acres expiring in 2021 across our properties, HighPeak Energy intends to retain substantially all 30,257 net acres through initiating completion operations of existing wells and the drilling of new wells, with the remaining being retained either through lease renewals or extensions.
 HighPeak Energy intends to retain substantially all of its undeveloped acreage through its development plan.
-Please see "Risk Factors-Risks Related to Our Business-Certain of the undeveloped leasehold acreage of the HighPeak Assets is subject to leases that will expire over the next several years unless production is established on units containing the acreage or the leases are renewed."
+Please see "Risk Factors-Risks Related to Our Business-Certain of the undeveloped leasehold acreage of the Company's assets is subject to leases that will expire over the next several years unless production is established on units containing the acreage or the leases are renewed."